Grave Digger (band): The Last Supper and Ballads of a Hangman (2005–2009)

 After the successful Rheingold Tour, the band recorded another album, The Last Supper, which was released on 17 January 2005.
 The artwork was first revealed in November 2004 which received positive feedback.
 A number of fans were disappointed by the artwork because of the motive.
 The band issued a statement saying that the cover isn't a message of the Devil and not against Christians, but a representation of a depressive Jesus Christ at his last days before his death.
 Unlike their previous albums, The Last Supper was not a concept album, despite several songs about the last days of Jesus.
 A few journalists described the album as the best since Tunes of War or Heavy Metal Breakdown.
 According to the band, it contains "more metal, more passion and more power" than the group's previous efforts.
 Less than a month later, the band began a tour with Stormhammer and Astral Doors in Andernach, the birthplace of Manni Schmidt.

 October 2005 saw the release of a live DVD titled 25 to Live, which was recorded live in São Paulo, commemorating the band's 25th anniversary.

 In December 2006, a number of release parties was announced for the band's follow-up album, Liberty or Death, which was released on 12 January 2007.
 A Double-Headline Tour together with Therion followed, beginning 17 January 2007 in Essen.
+Grave Digger played at Wacken Open Air in August 2007.

 In late February 2008, Grave Digger began writing new material.
 In mid-August, they entered Principal studios with additional guitarist Thilo Hermann to record their 13th studio album entitled Ballads of a Hangman, which was released on 9 January 2009 under their new label Napalm Records.
 It was their first album with twin guitars.

 In February 2009, the band parted ways with Thilo Hermann due to the built up excitement of a second guitarist and with the free space on stage and musical aspects that was observed by every old band member independently.
 Naturally, this makes no sense.
 In early October, Manni Schmidt left the band due to ongoing disagreements with Chris Boltendahl.